jvidalallende/eacs-python-and-cpp-testing/README.md

     * [cython] is an optimising static compiler for both the Python programming language and the extended Cython programming language (based on Pyrex) Use Cython to give Pythonic interfaces to C and C++ libraries [cython book] (be aware of the differences in the API between python 2.7 and 3.5)
   * Using an IDL
     * [SWIG] is an interface compiler that connects programs written in C and C++ with scripting languages such as Perl, Python, Ruby, and Tcl
+    * [SIP] is a tool that makes it very easy to create Python bindings for C and C++ libraries.
+SIP comprises a code generator and a Python module.
+The code generator processes a set of specification files and generates C or C++ code which is then compiled to create the bindings extension module.
+The sip Python module provides support functions to the automatically generated code.

 # More about python and C/C++ testing